Just one day, just to show how it's done and then out of there.

 Go talk to the people who are driving it up.

-He's bowing today.
+He's Boeing today.

 Go talk.

-He's gonna come to uh Washington tomorrow.
+He's going to come to Washington tomorrow.

-They're consuming a lot of oil over there, they're buying a lot of cars, Keith.
+They're buying a lot of cars, Keith.

 Supply and demand.

-You know, the world does not orient itself around the U.S. consumer and the U.S. consumers day-to-day upset at prices.
+You know, the world does not orient itself around the U.S. consumer and the U.S. consumer's day-to-day upset at prices.

 The U.S. consumer affects it by his activity, not his attitudes.

-You might say the attitudes intertwine with the activity, but the price that something shouldn't be this price, and then you start talking about the profits that the that the uh oil companies make and that there's got to be gouging going on.
+And then you start talking about the profits that the oil companies make and that there's got to be gouging going on.

 I've heard this my whole life.